Last updated:

 - Do not access, modify, or delete other users' data.

-- Avoid destructive testing — do not degrade or disrupt the Service for other users.
+- Avoid destructive testing.
+Do not degrade or disrupt the Service for other users.

 - Provide sufficient detail to reproduce the vulnerability, including steps, tools, and screenshots where applicable.